St. Ann's Well, Malvern: Dr John Wall

 This marble tablet was placed at St Ann's Well by the Rt Hon Lady Emily Foley of the Manor of Gt Malvern Oct 1892.

 The lines were composed by the Rev W Blake Atkinson Rector of Bradley Nr Redditch.

 Old Moses

 From at least 1817 donkeys were used to carry visitors up the hills and by 1852 there were numerous donkey hire stands.
 One particular donkey named Old Moses carried a young Princess Victoria to St Ann's Well where she officially opened a new path from Nob's (now St Ann's) Delight to Foley Walk.

 Blind George Pullen

 George Pullen, a blind musician, earned his living playing the harmonium and dulcitone almost every day for 50 years from about 1880 to entertain visitors to St Ann’s Well.
 It is said he could "recognise the sound of regular visitors’ footsteps and would play their favourite tune as they approached".

+St. Anne's Pottery, Muriel Bell

+From 1932 to around 1937 the potter Muriel Bell, a former student of Bernard Leach, had her studio at St. Anne's Well, making utility stoneware articles.
+It was during this time that she met puppeteer Waldo Lanchester, who used a site opposite St. Anne's to set up his puppet theatre for the Malvern Festival.